 The Young Republicans, founded in 1935, is a national organization for Republicans between the ages of 18 and 40; they are particularly active on college campuses.

 This might be Mike Curb Congregation’s best album ever!

 The Mike Curb Congregation was a popular band in the 1970s, known for its extremely white-bread sound, heard in such songs as “Burning Bridges,” and the conservative politics of its founder, record executive Mike Curb, who later became involved in Republican politics in California.
-The MCC lives on at Disneyland—the music featured on the infamous It’s a Small World ride is theirs.

 [Sung.]
 Digging Minnie Pearl now.

 Minnie Pearl was the stage name of actress Sarah Colley (1912-1996), who toured with the Grand Ol’ Opry beginning in 1940.
 Her trademark entrance line was “How-dee!.”
 She retired from performing in 1991 after suffering a stroke.

 WKRP in Cincinnati was a TV sitcom that aired from 1978-1982, about life at the titular radio station.
 The part of program director Andy Travis was played by Gary Sandy.

 Pringles is a brand of potato chips manufactured by Procter & Gamble.
 Unlike other chips, which involve slices of actual potatoes and come in bags, Pringles are machine-made: compressed potato residue and wheat starch chips sold neatly stacked in cylindrical cardboard tubes.

 Pocahontas was the daughter of Algonquian chief Powhatan.
 She was a great favorite of the Jamestown settlers, ultimately converting to Christianity and marrying colonist John Rolfe.
 Unfortunately, she died at the age of 22 while on a trip to England with her husband, possibly of smallpox or tuberculosis.